Archdiocese of Palermo: History

 Palermo is just south of a major active seismic zone, and is subject to frequent earthquakes and occasional inundations (tsunamis).
 The events of 1693, 1726 and 1823 were particularly destructive.

+In the 8th century, a monk produced a tale called "The Life of St. Philip of Agyrium," claiming Philip as the first Christianizer of Palermo.
+He is said to have lived in the reign of the Emperor Arcadius (395–408).
+Rescued from a shipwreck by an apparition of St. Peter the Apostle, he went to Rome, was ordained a priest by the pope, and sent to Sicily to exorcise the demon of Mount Etna.
+In another "Life of St. Philip", revised after the Norman conquest of Sicily, Philip is made to live in the time of Nero (54–68), to be consecrated by Saint Peter personally, and to be sent to Sicily as the first bishop of Palermo.

-Pope Gregory I personally founded six monasteries in Sicily, including the monastery of S. Hermes at Palermo, according to Ugo Benigni in his article on Sicily in the Catholic Encyclopedia.
+Pope Gregory I personally founded six monasteries in Sicily, including the monastery of S. Hermes at Palermo, according to Ugo Benigni.
 He also founded the monastery of S. Hadrian and the Praetoritanum.
-Ugo Benigni attributes this interest to the numbers of bishops and monks who emigrated from Africa as a result of the policy of the Arian Vandals to the Orthodox Christians.
+In the confusion following the death of Bishop Victor, in November 602 Pope Gregory appointed Bishop Barbarus of Carini as apostolic visitor of the diocese of Palermo.
+Carini may have been one of Palermo's suffragans.

 In 718 the Emperor Leo III the Isaurian (718–741) suppressed a revolt in Sicily, and then detached southern Italy and Sicily from the metropolitan jurisdiction of the pope in Rome.
 In the ninth century, the patriarch of Constantinople raised the See of Palermo to the rank of metropolitan of all of Sicily.
 A protest against these actions was entered by Pope Nicholas I (858–867), in a letter of 25 September 860 to the Emperor Michael III.